Restless Heart (Whitesnake album): Release and promotion

 As the record was being finished, new higher-ups at EMI flew to Reno for a listening session.
 Afterwards they informed Coverdale that they wanted the album to be released under the Whitesnake moniker.
-Coverdale objected, feeling that the record was stylistically too different from the band.
+He objected, feeling that the record was stylistically too different from the band.
 However, Coverdale's contract with EMI referred to him as "David Coverdale, known as the artist Whitesnake", thus he was contractually obligated to comply.
-It was at Denny Carmassi's suggestion that Coverdale decided to compromise and agreed to release the album under the moniker "David Coverdale & Whitesnake".
+It was at Denny Carmassi's suggestion that he decided to compromise and agreed to release the album under the moniker "David Coverdale & Whitesnake".
 As a result, the guitars and drums on the album were brought up in the mix in order to bring the album closer to Whitesnake's sound.
 Coverdale later expressed disappointment over this decision.

 Restless Heart was released on 26 March 1997 in Japan, and 26 May in Europe.
-It peaked at number 34 on the UK Albums Chart, and spent a total of three weeks on the chart.
-Overall, the album charted in ten countries.
-Its highest chart position was in Sweden, where it reached number five.
-The album also cracked the top ten in Finland and Japan.
+Two promo albums containing tracks from Restless Heart were released, under the names Precious Secrets and No Shadows On The Wall.
+It peaked at number 34 on the UK Albums Chart and spent a total of three weeks on the chart.
+This ended the group's top ten consecutive streak in the UK after a string of 6 studio albums.
+It found better success on the Rock & Metal Albums Chart, where it spent 17 weeks, peaking at number three.
+Overall, the album charted in ten countries, cracking the top ten in Sweden, Finland and Japan.
 As Whitesnake had been dropped by Geffen Records in 1994, Restless Heart did not receive a North American release, being available only as an import.
+By the end of 1997, it has sold 103,340 copies in Japan.

 "Too Many Tears" and "Don't Fade Away" were released as singles from the album, with the former peaking at number 46 on the UK Singles Chart.
+On the Rock & Metal Singles Chart it reached number five and charted for 34 weeks.
 Music videos were produced for both tracks, directed by Russell Young.
 The video for "Too Many Tears" also featured future Whitesnake member Marco Mendoza on bass.